Skip to main content

 The inclusion model — the biggest split

-The fastest way to sort these four lines is by what the fare covers.
+The fastest way to distinguish these four lines is to review what each includes in the fare.

-- Silversea — all-inclusive, with a choice of fare tier.
-Premium beverages, butler service in every suite, gratuities, and Wi-Fi.
+• Silversea — all-inclusive, with a choice of fare tier.
+Premium beverages, butler service in every suite, gratuities, and basic Wi-Fi.
 The All-Inclusive Plus fare adds a shore excursion credit on ocean cruises and bundled flights on expedition voyages.
-Additional excursions, specialty dining in La Dame and Kaiseki, and a streaming Wi-Fi upgrade are extra.
+Additional excursions, specialty dining in La Dame and Kaiseki, and a streaming Wi-Fi upgrade cost extra.

-- Seabourn — all-inclusive on the ship, à la carte off it.
-Premium beverages, gratuities, in-suite bar setup, Wi-Fi, and specialty dining are included.
-Shore excursions and air are not, though "Ventures by Seabourn" expedition-style tours are included on Antarctica and Alaska sailings.
+• Seabourn — all-inclusive on the ship Premium beverages, gratuities, in-suite bar setup, Wi-Fi, and specialty dining are included.
+Shore excursions and air are extra, though "Ventures by Seabourn" expedition-style tours are included on Antarctica and Alaska sailings.

-- Oceania — "luxury-plus," not all-inclusive.
-The base fare includes specialty dining, still and sparkling water, soft drinks, specialty coffees, gratuities, and Wi-Fi.
-A house beverage package is also included.
-Promotions vary, but typically include either wine and beer at lunch and dinner or a shore excursion credit — though this can vary by sailing.
-Premium alcohol and most excursions price up from there.
+• Oceania — "luxury-plus," not all-inclusive.
+The base fare includes specialty dining, still and sparkling water, soft drinks, specialty coffees, gratuities, and basic Wi-Fi.
+Promotions vary, and they typically include either wine and beer at lunch and dinner or a shore excursion credit — though this can vary by sailing.
+The wine and beer at lunch and dinner can be upgraded to Oceania's Prestige Select package, which allows you to order drinks at any time.
+Excursions are always an extra charge on Oceania.
+If you are not interested in the wine and beer promotion, you can generally get a shore excursion credit.

 Ship size and passenger count

-All four lines are small by mainstream standards, but there is real variation.
+All four lines are small by mainstream standards, yet there are variations.

-If a genuinely intimate ship matters to you, Seabourn and Silversea's smaller hulls win.
-If you want more restaurants and public rooms and don't mind more guests, Oceania's O-class ships are the largest of this group.
+If an intimate ship matters to you, Seabourn and Silversea's smaller size wins.
+If having more restaurant options appeals to you, Oceania's O-class and Allura Class ships are the largest.

 Suites and onboard feel

-- Silversea — 100% suite, butler in every category.
-Feel is more residential and European: neutral palettes, quieter public rooms.
+• Silversea — 100% suite, butler in every category.
+Feel is more residential and European: neutral palettes, quieter common areas.

-- Seabourn — 100% suite, 90%+ balcony.
-Yacht-like, warm, and social — the Grill by Thomas Keller on the newer ships is a genuine draw.
+• Seabourn — 100% suite, 90%+ balcony.
+Yacht-like, warm, and social — the Grill by Thomas Keller on the newer ships is a guest favorite.

-- Regent — Compass Rose as the main dining room, plus Chartreuse (French), Prime 7 (steakhouse), Pacific Rim (Asian), and Sette Mari (Italian).
+• Regent — Compass Rose is the main dining room, Chartreuse (French), Prime 7 (steakhouse), Pacific Rim (Asian), and Sette Mari (Italian).
 All specialty venues included in the fare.
-Classical, consistently strong.
+Classic, consistently strong.

-- Silversea — La Dame (French tasting), Kaiseki, Silver Note, Atlantide, Indochine, La Terrazza.
-Ingredient-driven, European lean; La Dame and Kaiseki are the paid rooms, while the others are included.
+• Silversea — La Dame (French), Kaiseki (Asian), Silver Note, Atlantide, S.A.L.T, La Terrazza.
+Ingredient-driven, European lean; La Dame and Kaiseki are the paid options, while the others are included.

-- Seabourn — The Restaurant, The Colonnade, and the standout Grill by Thomas Keller on the newer ships.
-Fewer venues than Oceania, but the Keller partnership is a real differentiator.
+• Seabourn — The Restaurant, The Colonnade, and the standout Grill by Thomas Keller on the newer ships.
+Fewer venues than other lines.

 Regent and Oceania share a parent (Norwegian Cruise Line Holdings), which is why their culinary programs share a backbone — I've written a separate deep-dive on that.